7788po/VeriPrune/README.md

 	- 400-499: These values are used for the MNIST properties.
 Each of the 100 values corresponds to a single input image, and then a perturbation is applied to the image to generate the input property.
 These properties require that either '-p' or '-t' is specified as an option.
 If '-p' is specified (see below), a global perturbation will be applied as described in the evaluation of our paper.
 If '-t' is specified, then three random pixels will be perturbed (see below).
 	- 1000-1099: These values are used for the HAR properties.
 Each of the 100 values corresponds to a single test input, and then a perturbation is applied to the input to generate the input property.
 These properties require that '-p' is specified as an option.
 - NNET1, NNET2: file paths to \*.nnet files to compare.
 - EPSILON: A floating point value.
-ReluDiff will attempt to verify that NNET1 and NNET2 cannot differ by more than EPSILON over the input region defined by PROPERTY
+VeriPrune will attempt to verify that NNET1 and NNET2 cannot differ by more than EPSILON over the input region defined by PROPERTY
 - OPTIONS<br/>
 	-p PERTURB : specifies the strength of the global perturbation to apply to the MNIST and HAR properties.
 For MNIST this should be an integer between 0-254.
 For HAR, this should be a float between 0 to 1.<br/>
 	-t : Performs three pixel perturbation on the MNIST images instead of global perturbation<br/>